University of Rio Grande

-The University of Rio Grande and Rio Grande Community College (originally Rio Grande College) is a private university and public community college merged into one institution in Rio Grande, Ohio.
+The University of Rio Grande and Rio Grande Community College (originally Rio Grande College) is a private university and public community college merged into one institution in Rio Grande, Ohio, United States.
 It is accredited by the Higher Learning Commission (HLC).

 History

 Early history

 Ira Haning, a Free Will Baptist minister, persuaded Nehemiah and Permelia Atwood, affluent residents and entrepreneurs, to use their wealth to establish a college.
 Following Nehemiah's death in 1869, the responsibility for making this dream a reality fell to his wife Permelia.
 In 1873, Permelia Ridgeway Atwood established an endowment and deeded 10 acre of land for Rio Grande College, which officially opened on September 13, 1876.
 In its first year, Ransom Dunn was president as well as professor of mental and moral philosophy.